Battery charging diagnosis at a glance

 - Does the charger or controller show output?

-- Is the battery accepting charge?
+- Is the battery allowed to accept charge?

 If you are not sure where those parts sit, keep the RV electrical system diagram open while you work through the checks.
+It helps you separate source input, charger output, protection devices, shunts, bus bars, and the battery bank.

 Quick safety boundaries before you test